Naek ready for intra-court review petition against Sanjrani’s election

 ISLAMABAD: The disputed election of Senate chairman is likely to echo in the Islamabad High Court, (IHC) this week again as former federal law minister Senator Farooq Hameed Naek has prepared a revision petition for intra-court revision (ICR) against the election of Sadiq Sanjrani as chairman Senate.

-The courts used to take care of supremacy of the parliament, he added.
-After nominating PPP’s Yousuf Raza Gilani for chairman Senate election on behalf of the PDM, the PPP struck a deal with Senate members belonging to government’s ally Balochistan Awami Party (BAP).
+For switching their side, the PPP, after its nominee becoming the Leader of the Opposition in Senate, wouldn’t pursue legal course further to get the incumbent chairman unseated.
+Accordingly, Gilani was appointed as the Leader of the Opposition by the Chairman.
+Farooq Naek told ‘The News’ from Karachi on Sunday that he has consigned the review petition to his client in Islamabad for putting up in the IHC.
+It would be decided by the PPP to submit the petition in the court or not.

-Senator Naek claimed that the presiding officer was biased .
+Senator Naek claimed that the presiding officer was biased and he declared seven votes of Syed Yousuf Raza Gilani as invalid.
 Naek claimed that he has a strong case for revision.
 “It is up to the candidate and the party to decide about approaching the court for revision or not,” he added.